bluebird75/luaunit/doc/index.rst

 If we continue with our example, we also want to test that when the function receives negative numbers, it generates an error.
 Use
 :func:`assertError` or even better, :func:`assertErrorMsgContains` to also validate the content of the error message.
-There are other types or error checking functions, see :ref:`assert-error` .
+There are other types or error checking functions, see `Error assertions`_ .
 Here we use :func:`assertErrorMsgContains` .
 First argument is the expected message, then the function to call and the optional arguments::